adamsza/memo-mission/README.md

 ## Memo mission
 A memory game built with React.
+The game can be played here: [Memo mission](https://memo-mission.vercel.app/)

 ### Setup
 To install packages after cloning the repository, run: